professorplumb/ValidAJAX/README.md

 1. Download or copy [validajax.js](src/javascript/validajax.js) onto your server.
 1. Include it in a `<script>` tag in the `<head>` of the page(s) containing forms you want to validate, lower on the page than your jQuery `<script>` tag.
-1. I mean, it's not rocket science.
-The harder part is....
+1. I mean, it's not rocket surgery.
+For you masochists we have Bower support planned.

 ## Initialization

-ValidAJAX will create a `window.ValidAJAX` object with a single function `init`.
+ValidAJAX creates a `window.ValidAJAX` object with a single function `init`.
 Call this function on `document.load` or whenever your forms have been rendered.
 E.g.:

 ```javascript